Skip to content

 CBD and the ECS

-Unlike THC, which simply binds to CB1 and CB2 cell receptors across the ECS, CBD has little binding affinity for these receptors.
-Instead, it works by stimulating various other receptors.
+Unlike THC, which binds to CB1 and CB2 cell receptors across the ECS, CBD has little binding affinity for these receptors.
+Instead, it is being studied for how it may stimulate various other receptors.

-CBD is also thought to prolong the life of the endocannabinoids that keep the body in balance.
+CBD is also being studied for its potential to prolong the activity of endocannabinoids in the body.
 When these compounds finish their work, they are broken down by enzymes and recycled.
-But research shows that CBD may act as a breakdown inhibitor for at least one of these endocannabinoids (anandamide), potentially slowing down this process.
+Some research indicates that CBD may act as a breakdown inhibitor for at least one of these endocannabinoids (anandamide), potentially slowing down this process.

 Finding the Right Type of CBD Product for You

-Choosing the right CBD product for your needs is key to using CBD for pain as effectively as possible.
-CBD products can be formulated in various ways to work effectively, and the way it’s delivered to your ECS can alter how you experience its effects.
-Here are some product options to consider when selecting CBD for pain relief.
+Choosing the right CBD product for your needs is key.
+CBD products can be formulated in various ways, and the way they’re delivered to your ECS can alter how you experience their effects.
+Here are some product options to consider when selecting CBD products.

 CBD Oil